pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-service-improvements_02-2020/index.md

 ## Deep Linking into CI/CD Systems

 We've also added deep links from the Pulumi Console to the CI/CD job or task that performed an update.
-So depending on how you practice [continuous delivery using Pulumi]({{< relref "/docs/guides/continuous-delivery" >}}), you’ll now see links to things like the [Circle CI job](http://circleci.com) or [Travis CI build](http://travis-ci.com) as appropriate.
+Depending on how you practice [continuous delivery using Pulumi]({{< relref "/docs/guides/continuous-delivery" >}}), you’ can see links to things like the [Circle CI job](http://circleci.com) or [Travis CI build](http://travis-ci.com) as appropriate.

 ![Link to the Travis CI Build from the Pulumi Console](./deep-linking-cicd-providers.png)